TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 **Special Events and Promotions**

 We often receive information regarding readers who may attend Times Talks, Arts &.
-Leisure Weekend and other New York Times Special Events and Promotions from sign-in and registration lists.
+Leisure Weekend and other New York Times conferences, events and promotions from sign-in and registration lists.
 Unless we indicate otherwise at the time we collect the information, we will use such information in accordance with our Privacy Policy.

-**Mobile Messaging Service**

-The New York Times uses the information collected from your interaction with The New York Times by Text Messaging Service (SMS) ("SMS Service") solely for the purposes of improving the SMS Service.
-The information will not be provided, sold, licensed, rented, assigned or disclosed to Third Parties, except as required by law, nor will we use your phone number to initiate a call or SMS text message to you without your express prior consent.
-Your wireless carrier and other service providers also collect data about your SMS Service usage, and their practices are governed by their own privacy policies.

-The New York Times collects the mobile phone number you use to send us a text message and the content of the messages sent between you and The New York Times.
-When you send a text message to The New York Times or via The New York Times, we log the incoming phone number, the wireless provider associated with the number, and the date and time of the transaction.
-The only information we automatically collect is that related to the use of our Mobile Services.
-The New York Times uses this data to analyze the message traffic in order to operate, develop and improve our SMS Service.

 _**Non-Personal Information Collected Using Technology**_

 **Information Collected by Us Using Technology**

+We use various Internet technologies to manage the NYT Services and track use of the Services.
+Non-personal information that we collect using these technologies may be combined with other information about you.

 **Device Information.** We may collect non-personal information about the computer, mobile device or other device you use to access the NYT Services, such as IP address, geolocation information, unique device identifiers, browser type, browser language and other transactional information.

-**Cookies.** In providing the NYT Services, we use "cookies," Web beacons and other similar technologies to recognize you and provide personalization, as well as to help us understand where our visitors are going and how much time they spend there.
+**Cookies, Beacons, Local Storage and Other Similar Technologies.** In providing the NYT Services, we use "cookies," Web beacons, HTML5 local storage and other similar technologies to manage access to and use of the Services, recognize you and provide personalization, as well as to help us understand where our visitors are going and how much time they spend there.
 You will not be able to access certain areas of our Web sites, including NYTimes.com, if your computer does not accept cookies from us.
-For more detailed information about our use of cookies, see Frequently Asked Questions About Cookies in our Help section.
+For more detailed information about our use of cookies and local storage, and how to manage them, see Frequently Asked Questions About Cookies and Similar Technologies in our Help section.

 The New York Times Home Delivery Web site also transmits non-personally identifiable Web site usage information about visitors to the servers of a reputable third party for the purpose of targeting our Internet banner advertisements on other sites.
 To do this, we use Web Beacons in conjunction with cookies provided by our third-party ad server on this site.
 For more information about our third-party ad server, or to learn your choices about not having this non-personal information used to target ads to you, please click here.